Naimy441/odyssey/README.md

 Odyssey is a gamified mobile application designed to encourage sustainable living through a series of interactive challenges and engaging storytelling.
 Over 30 days, users progress through six chapters, each focusing on a different aspect of sustainability, completing daily quests to unlock new content and ultimately achieve a greener lifestyle.

-By Abdullah Naim, Harouna Thiam, Adam Lele, and Yasser Meena
+By Abdullah Naim, Harouna Thiam, and Adam Lele

 ## Features
 * **Interactive Storytelling:** Immersive narratives within each chapter engage users and explain the importance of sustainable practices.